Why do stock indices change their components and what happens when there's a change?

 There are no rules governing the frequency of index rebalancing, but many experts suggest it should be done annually.
 One well-known index, the Russell 2000 (RUT), does a complete top-to-bottom rebalance—called a “reconstitution”—every June to more accurately reflect the current equity markets.

 To understand the need for periodic rebalancing, consider the case of a company like Amazon (AMZN).
-As of December 2019, Amazon had a market capitalization of about $900 billion and was one of the biggest companies in the world.
+As of August 2020, Amazon has a market capitalization of about $1.6 trillion and is one of the biggest companies in the world.
 But at one time—not too long ago, in the grand scheme of things—it was part of the RUT, an index that tracks small-cap stocks.
 As the company grew, rebalancing removed the stock from that index and added it to the Russell 1000 Index, which is a large-cap index.
 Who knows what smaller and relatively unknown names now in the RUT might one day graduate to the large-cap indices?
 That’s part of the fun.

 So when a stock is added to a widely followed index, millions, and sometimes billions, of purchase dollars flow into that stock, typically driving its price higher.
 Conversely, when a stock is dropped from an index, it is often sold by institutional players, usually causing it to drop in price.
 However, these price fluctuations are usually short-lived, and some studies indicate that just being a part of an index in and of itself has no permanent effect on a stock’s value.